-Each package will show current quantity, and an Actions button to the far right, beyond which are "Close Package" and "Adjust Quantity".
+Each package will show current quantity, and an Actions button to the far right, beyond which are Close Package and Adjust Quantity.
 Verify that each package has in fact sold out, and then select Close Package.
-This will report the package as closed in the state system as well, and also automatically marks associated SKUs unsellable, if that hasn't been done already.
+This will report the package as closed in the state system as well, and also automatically marks associated SKUs Not For Sale, if that hasn't been done already.
 If a package has not been sold out and there's been an error in the count, use the Adjust Quantity option to correct the error and then leave the package open until it is truly sold out.

 If you make a mistake, you can always click the Actions button again and select Reopen Package.
 This will also be reported to the state, and frequently closing and reopening packages may be flagged by the state system.
 Green Bits does not automatically close packages for this reason, so as to avoid inadvertent package closures and reopenings.

-I have "Prevent Sales" turned on.
+I have Prevent Sales turned on.
 Why do some of my items still have a negative quantity?

-Even with "Prevent Sales When Quantity Reaches 0" turned on, you may still end up with negative quantities in some cases.
+Even with Prevent Sales When Quantity Reaches 0 turned on, you may still end up with negative quantities in some cases.

 The register will not prevent a budtender from selling multiples of a SKU even if there isn't enough quantity to satisfy the sale.

 For example, if there are 3 units of a SKU in Green Bits inventory, but there are actually 4 on hand physically, and a customer wants to buy all 4 of them, the register will still allow this even when "Prevent Sales When Quantity Reaches 0" is turned on.
 In this way, small inventory discrepancies will not result in a budtender's inability to sell an item that is physically on hand.
 In this scenario, the quantity would drop to -1, and then the SKU would automatically be marked Not For Sale.